Our Collaborative Community

 Co-Creation

-We honor the deep wisdom and unparalleled expertise of the communities we work with, and we develop transparent and authentic approaches to collaboration that center the vision and goals of our partners and program participants.
+We honor the deep wisdom and experience of the communities we work with.
+We collaborate with transparency and authenticity.
+We center the vision and goals of our partners and program participants.

-We invest time, research, and thoughtful attention to the multiple perspectives, truths, lived experiences, rich histories, and shared humanity that we know exists in every story.
+We seek to understand the multiple perspectives, truths, lived experiences, rich histories, and shared humanity that exist in every story.

 Quality